KHAAdotPK/Skip-gram/README.md

 ```BASH
 ./RUN.cmd
 ```
+### TODO
+**Negative Sampling**: Implement negative sampling to improve training efficiency.
+Negative sampling is an optimization technique used to approximate the softmax function in the output layer.
+Instead of updating the weights for all words in the vocabulary, negative sampling updates only a small number of negative samples, reducing computational complexity and speeding up the training process.
 ### Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you have any suggestions or bug reports.
 ### License